Q & A

 We currently receive no regular grants or have any major income streams – almost all the money we receive is from donations.
 We are enormously grateful for the brilliant hard work and amazing commitment of our fundraisers and family donors – thank you.

 We have no paid Trustees – and we are lucky to be supported by many active volunteers.
 The charity Founder funded the charity in its entirety for the first year and a half and continues to meet any extra costs we might have – such is her commitment and determination to ensure we positively change peoples understanding of Kawasaki Disease, and improve support for children and families affected by the disease.

 But our work to create influence, create change and raise awareness does cost some money – so all donations received are hugely appreciated.
 We work very hard indeed to make the most of every donation we receive.

-We have received a grant from KSSG, the parent support group, to help meet some of the costs of developing an online parent resource, and we received some funding towards some of the costs to develop a clinical learning module, to share knowledge across the medical community about Kawasaki Disease.
+We received a grant from KSSG, the parent support group, to help meet some of the costs of developing our online parent resource, and we received some funding towards some of the costs to develop a clinical learning module, to share knowledge across the medical community about Kawasaki Disease.